cullophid/date-fp/README.md

 ### isLeapYear
 `Date -> Boolean | Error`

 Verifies if the year of the date object supplied is a leap year.
-Returns an error if the date object is invalid.
+Returns `false` if the date object is invalid.

 ```js